thorek1/MacroModelling.jl/paper.md

 Once the model is solved the package provides user-friendly functions to generate output.
 The package stands out for its ability to calculate sensitivities of model moments, its automatic variable declaration, and effective steady state solver.

+# Comparison with other packages

+`MacroModelling.jl` differentiates itself among macroeconomic modelling packages by offering a unique blend of capabilities and conveniences, such as automatic declaration of variables and parameters, automatic differentiation with respect to parameters, and support for perturbation solution orders up to 3.
+While it operates within the Julia environment, it presents an alternative to the MATLAB-dominated field, which includes [dynare](https://www.dynare.org), [RISE](https://github.com/jmaih/RISE_toolbox), [Taylor Projection](https://sites.google.com/site/orenlevintal/taylor-projection),[NBTOOLBOX](https://github.com/Coksp1/NBTOOLBOX/tree/main/Documentation), and [IRIS](https://iris.igpmn.org), the latter two being capable of providing only 1st order perturbation solutions.

+Other Julia-based packages such as [DSGE.jl](https://github.com/FRBNY-DSGE/DSGE.jl), [StateSpaceEcon.jl](https://bankofcanada.github.io/DocsEcon.jl/dev/), [SolveDSGE.jl](https://github.com/RJDennis/SolveDSGE.jl), and [DifferentiableStateSpaceModels.jl](https://github.com/HighDimensionalEconLab/DifferentiableStateSpaceModels.jl) have similar functionalities to `MacroModelling.jl`, but they are not as general and convenience focused as the MATLAB packages and `MacroModelling.jl`.
+Furthermore, they do not possess the unique feature set of `MacroModelling.jl` regarding variable declaration and automatic differentiation.
+Notably, the Python-based [dolo.py](https://www.econforge.org/dolo.py/) offers global solutions, but does not include estimation and balanced growth path features which are available in `MacroModelling.jl`.

+`MacroModelling.jl` stands out as one of the few packages that can solve non-stochastic steady states symbolically, a feature shared only with [gEcon](http://gecon.r-forge.r-project.org), an R-based package.
+Furthermore, unlike many of its competitors, the domain specific model language of `MacroModelling.jl` is integrated into the Julia language, which makes for covenient reading and coding, with the help of Julia macros.

 # Acknowledgements

 The author wants to thank everybody who opened issues, reported bugs, contributed ideas, and was supportive in driving `MacroModelling.jl` forward.